Ar3sBL4cK-H4ck3R/Bank_App/README.md

 # Bank_App
 <b>Bank ATM Project With Go Lang<b>
 <br>
-This is a Banking app project made with Go Language which is helpful for any beginner who want to code a bank app in go language.
+This is a Banking app project made with Go Language which is helpful for anyone who want to code a bank app in go language.
 Go is a backend language with strong featurs of database handeling.
 <br>
 The bank.go go file contain the main package where the program will start and the folder name "fileops" contains all the utility function that perform calculations.